Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Problem description

-We refer to this system of equations as Problem $\mathcal{P}^\eps$. \begin{remark} Interestingly, performing in the dimensional model (\ref{dimless}) the change of variables $x=\eps y$ and $t=\eps^2 \tau$ leads to the same scaling in $\eps$ as it is shown in (\ref{eqmicro}). \end{remark}
+where $S=(0,t_f)$ is the time interval of observation of the combustion process with $t_f$, some final time.
+We refer to this system of equations as $\mathcal{P}^\eps$. \begin{remark} As expected, performing in the dimensional model (\ref{dimless}) the change of variables $x=\eps y$ and $t=\eps^2 \tau$ leads to the same parabolic scaling in $\eps$ as shown in (\ref{eqmicro}). \end{remark}

-\subsection{Assumptions.
+\begin{remark} $\mathcal{P}^\eps$ is characterized by the presence of large P\'eclet numbers, which may trigger large drifts in the concentration and temperature profiles.
+In particular, fast drift appears as a form of response at the observation scale due to the dominant convection at the microscopic level.
+As will be demonstrated later in the text, the strong convection regime at the microscopic level is characterized by the structure of the ensuing cell problems of the homogenization procedure. \end{remark}

+\section{Assumptions.
 Concept of solution.
 Technical preliminaries}